An atmospheric river is set to drench Southern California Thursday before another sweeps in over the weekend | KRDO

 El Niño – a natural phenomenon in the tropical Pacific that influences weather around the globe – causes changes in the jet stream that can point storms directly at California.
 Storms can also tap into an extra-potent supply of moisture from the tropics called an atmospheric river.

 On Wednesday, the first of two atmospheric river storms slammed into Northern California.
-As the storm began to shift south, central California saw steady and rain begin Wednesday afternoon, which will continue into Thursday.
+As the storm began to shift south, central California saw steady rain begin Wednesday afternoon.
+This will continue into Thursday.

 Areas north of San Luis Obispo to the California-Oregon state line, which includes the Bay Area, are expected to see the heaviest rainfall through the overnight hours.